angusryer/angusryer/README.md

 ## The Words of History

-Highest-value experience: From 2017 to 2020, I was part of an operational team dedicated to transforming a major construction company's approach to technology.
+From 2017 to 2020, I was part of an operational team dedicated to transforming a major construction company's approach to technology.
 I designed, developed, and implemented a tool that managed labor time and cost, material quantity and cost, and task management data for about 50 projects in a dozen industries valued at around 250 million dollars all-in.
 I trained project managers, coordinators, and site personnel on how to use it.
 As an electrician, I was particularly passionate about ensuring a seamless experience for field personnel.

 I *loved* this work: developing the tooling, creating the documentation and training resources, and getting in front of site personnel to understand them very close-up.
 I also deeply value the emotional realities of business, which made working in this environment challenging.
 Construction is renowned for its rough-edged, broad-stroked, chain-of-command approach to problem-solving.
 I can handle all that.
 I did it for eleven years.
 But I prefer communication over command and found that my environment didn't inspire my best self, so I ultimately decided to pursue other things when COVID got real.